 School of Education and Childhood Studies

-The School of Education and Childhood Studies offers a dynamic environment for the study and research of issues relating to all phases of education from early years to higher education.
-The diverse professional backgrounds of the School’s academic staff lead to research in areas such as teacher development; mental health; gender and race; pedagogy.
+The School of Education and Childhood Studies offers a dynamic environment for the study and research of issues relating to all phases of education, from early years to higher education.
+The diverse professional backgrounds of the School’s academic staff lead to research in areas such as teacher development, mental health, gender and race, and pedagogy.

 Research projects undertaken by academics are local, national and international.

-Locally we are collaborating with Portsmouth City Council and local charities focusing on young careleavers, cyberbullying, mental health and wellbeing in childhood and education, as well as social and emotional aspects in relation to learning in schools and early years settings.
+Locally, we are working with Portsmouth City Council and with local charities focusing on young careleavers, cyberbullying, mental health and wellbeing in childhood and education.
+We are also collaborating on projects relating to social and emotional aspects in relation to learning in schools and early years settings.

 National projects include collaborations with the Education & Training Foundation for further education teacher development as well as being the lead provider for the Further Forces programme which seeks to develop armed forces service leavers into further education teachers.

-Internationally academic are working on a variety of projects which include; working with schools in North America considering how evidence-led teaching practice can improve classroom attainment; investigating the women’s access to education in some African countries.
+Internationally, our academics are working on a variety of projects, which include working with schools in North America to understand how evidence-led teaching practice can improve classroom attainment, and investigating women’s access to education in some African countries.

 The department is home to three research clusters.
 Each cluster is open to new membership and for more information and who to contact please click on the appropriate cluster’s link.